dashkite/html-render/README.md

-# Panda VDOM
+# HTML Render

-VDOM helpers for writing direct VDOM-based templates.
+HTML-as-code in plain CoffeeScript (or JavaScript, of course).
 Based on the excellent [diffHTML][1] library behind the scenes.

 [1]:https://github.com/tbranyen/diffhtml